apache/doris/docs/en/extending-doris/user-defined-function.md

 ## Compile UDF function

-    Since the function implemented by the user depends on the udf of Doris, the first step is to compile Doris when compiling the UDF function.
-Then compile the UDF implemented by the user.
+Since the UDF implementation relies on Doris' UDF framework, the first step in compiling UDF functions is to compile Doris, that is, the UDF framework.

+After the compilation is completed, the static library file of the UDF framework will be generated.
+Then introduce the UDF framework dependency and compile the UDF.

 ### Compile Doris

-Running `sh build.sh` in the root directory of Doris will generate the corresponding `headers|libs` in `output/udf/`
+Running `sh build.sh` in the root directory of Doris will generate a static library file of the UDF framework `headers|libs` in `output/udf/`

 ```
 ├── output